chetan-mehta707/Machine-Learning-Projects/README.md

 All the required functions are derived within the script viz.
 Activation(),SoftMax(), CrossEntropy() which gives a better understanding of how the data will be processed.

-I have given a tensorflow version for the same problem to spot the difference.
+I have given a tensorflow version for the same problem to spot the difference..